 4.4 miles.
 Easy to moderate trail surface, some small hills.

-- Shorter: 6 miles: Take RED to where BLUE starts, then turnaround and retrace your steps.
+- Longer: 6 miles: Keep on RED to where BLUE starts, then retrace.

 There are 3 parking areas.
 This hike starts from the large parking lot on Rt.
 27 South, on the right side, a few streets down from Rt 608/Cozzens Lane, there is a brown trail sign.

 There is also a parking area on Jacques Ln, and the main park office on Canal Rd (check the trail map).

 There may be a porta-john in the Rt 27 parking lot.
 Canal Road lot has a porta-john.
 The Jacques Ln lot had nothing.

 Overview: This hike is an out-and-back on RED (Creek Trail).

 0.0 – RED (Creek Trail) starts on the left corner of the lot (if your back is to the road).

 0.7 – Shortly after passing a power line clearing, turn left and continue following RED (Creek Trail).
 [ORANGE (Twisty Trail) goes straight here.]